-- On March 13, President Trump declared a nationwide emergency pursuant to the Stafford Act. - All 10 Regional Response Coordination Centers and emergency operations centers in all states and territories are active and supporting response efforts across the country. - FEMA is coordinating two shipments totaling a 14-day supply of personal protective equipment to all 15,400 Medicaid and Medicare-certified nursing homes.
-The shipments are meant to supplement existing efforts to provide equipment to nursing homes. - On May 12, FEMA released an Exercise Starter Kit to help organizations facilitate their own internal workshops based on reconstitution planning principles and the White House's Guidelines for Opening Up America Again. - As of May 13, crisis counseling service grants have been made available to a total of 44states and the District of Columbia to support programs providing free, confidential counseling through community-based outreach and educational services. - On May 4, FEMA announced \$200 million in supplemental funding from the CARES act for grants through its Emergency Food and Shelter Program. - Combined with the \$120 million in annual funding appropriated by Congress, a total of \$320 million will be distributed beginning in early June to human service organizations assisting those in need throughout the country. - On April 23, FEMA announced an additional \$100 million in funding for the Assistance to Firefighters Grant Program.
+- On March 13, President Trump declared a nationwide emergency pursuant to the Stafford Act. - All 10 Regional Response Coordination Centers and emergency operations centers in all states and territories are active and supporting response efforts across the country. - To support the Administration's Testing Blueprint, FEMA is working to source and procure testing material specifically, testing swabs and transport media.
+The FEMA-sourced material will be provided to states, territories and tribes for a limited duration to help increase testing capacity in support of their individualized plans. - FEMA is coordinating two shipments totaling a 14-day supply of personal protective equipment to all 15,400 Medicaid and Medicare-certified nursing homes.
+The shipments are meant to supplement existing efforts to provide equipment to nursing homes. - On May 12, FEMA released guidance to state, local, tribal and territorial governments that outlines how they may be able to request reimbursement through FEMA's Public Assistance Program for costs associated with keeping Alternate Care Sites open.
+This includes temporary and expanded facilities that may be minimally operated when COVID-19 cases decrease. - On May 12, FEMA released an Exercise Starter Kit to help organizations facilitate their own internal workshops based on reconstitution planning principles and the White House's Guidelines for Opening Up America Again. - As of May 13, crisis counseling service grants have been made available to a total of 44 states and the District of Columbia to support programs providing free, confidential counseling through community-based outreach and educational services. - On May 4, FEMA announced \$200 million in supplemental funding from the CARES act for grants through its Emergency Food and Shelter Program.

+- Combined with the \$120 million in annual funding appropriated by Congress, a total of \$320 million will be distributed beginning in early June to human service organizations assisting those in need throughout the country. - On April 23, FEMA announced an additional \$100 million in funding for the Assistance to Firefighters Grant Program.
 This supplemental funding will provide financial assistance directly to eligible fire departments, non-affiliated emergency medical service organizations and State Fire Training Academies for critical PPE and supplies needed to respond to COVID-19.
-The application period begins April 28. - On April 15, FEMA Administrator Pete Gaynor issued a letter to the nation's emergency managers outlining lessons learned from the first 30 days of FEMA leading the "Whole-of-America" response to the coronavirus (COVID-19) pandemic.
+The application period begins April 28.